Pink Eye (Conjunctivitis)

 - Wash your hands often with soap and water.

 - Wash any discharge from your eyes twice a day using a fresh cotton ball.
-Afterwards, discard the cotton ball and wash your hands with soap and warm water.
+Throw away the cotton ball and wash your hands with soap and warm water afterward.

-- Wash your hands after applying eye drops or ointment to your eye or your child’s eye.
+- Wash your hands after applying eye drops or ointment to your eye or someone else’s eye.

 - Don’t share personal items such as makeup, contact lenses, towels or cups.

-What can I do to help relieve symptoms of pink eye (conjunctivitis)?
+What can I do to help relieve symptoms of pink eye?

-Since many cases of pink eye are mild, you can often get by with relieving symptoms at home until the condition passes.
-Applying nonprescription “artificial tears” eye drops may help relieve itching and burning from irritating substances.
+Since many cases of pink eye are mild, you’re usually able to relieve symptoms at home until it gets better.
+Using nonprescription “artificial tears” eye drops may help relieve itching and burning from irritating substances.

 Note: Other types of eye drops may irritate the eyes, so don’t use them.
-Avoid eye drops that have medication to “get the red out.”
-Also, do not use the same bottle of drops in the other eye if it is not infected.
+Avoid eye drops marketed to treat redness.
+Don’t use the same bottle of drops in the other eye if it’s not infected.

-Other measures to take to relieve the symptoms of pink eye (conjunctivitis) include:
+Other things you can do to relieve the symptoms of pink eye include:

 - Stop wearing your contact lenses until your symptoms go away.

-- Place cool compresses on your eyes (or warm if it feels better) and do not share washcloths or towels with others.
+- Place cool compresses on your eyes (or warm if it feels better) and don’t share washcloths or towels with others.

 - Wash your face and eyelids with mild soap or baby shampoo and rinse with water to remove irritating substances.

 Pink eye can come back, especially if you have allergy-related pink eye.
 Every time you’re in contact with the allergen (a substance that triggers allergies), your eyes may react.